zehks/hybrid-mode-for-umbrel-and-citadel/README.md

 Watch your VPS terminal\'s output.
 Look for any error there.
 If not, it should say you must log in through a link.
 Copy that link and paste it into your web browser.
 Log in.
 You should now see two machines in your Tailscale admin panel.
 Big yikes!

-# TESTING VPN TUNNEL
+# Testing your VPN tunnel

 On your VPS terminal you should be able to issue the command \"tailscale status\", which should output two machines.
 One for your VPS and another for your node.
 Look at the node\'s IP in that terminal output.
 Issue the command "tailscale ping \<ip_address\>\".

 Remember to replace \"\<ip_address\>\" with the node\'s actual VPN IP address.
 If the terminal replies with a \"pong\", you are done on the VPN Tunnel setting.

-# FORWARDING TRAFFIC PACKETS
+# Forwarding traffic

 Now you have set up your vpn tunnel and your two machines are able to see each other and talk.
 Fine!
 We need now to tell the VPS to forward traffic to the node.
 For that purpose we are going to use \"iptables\".